woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - The language of [Foundations of Ecological Economics](course)
 - Teaching language in [Kielen ja vuorovaikutuksen tutkimuksen teorioita ja sovellutuksia](course)
 - [Matemaattiset aineet - Johdatus lukukäsitteeseen ja toimintamateriaalit - 1. vsk  ja erillisen opinto-oikeuden POM-opintoihin saaneet opiskelijat (harjoitukset)](course) in which language
-- What language do they speak in [Draama - 2.vsk ja   opinnot 1½ lukuvuodessa suorittavat 1.vsk ja POM-opintoihin opinto-oikeuden saaneet opiskelijat( luennot)](course)
+- What language do they speak in [Draama - 2.vsk ja   opinnot 1½ lukuvuodessa suorittavat 1.vsk ja POM-opintoihin opinto-oikeuden saaneet opiskelijat]( luennot)](course)
 - I want to know which language [Business Ethics (Lectures)](course) is used
 - I want to know the language of [Antiikin ja keskiajan ryhmä](course)
 - I want to know what language do they speak in [Statistics](course)